PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

         :align: center
         :alt: A movement module filled out with the specifications for hand 2 of THEATER.

-    The movements of both hands are identical other than a single parameter.
-The differences between each hand are clear within this sign, and it is also possible this way to compare differences at the sign level between `ROW <https://asl-lex.org/visualization/?sign=row>`_ and `THEATER <https://asl-lex.org/visualization/?sign=theater>`_.
+    The movements of both hands are identical in this coding other than for a single parameter.
+The differences in this sign between each hand are clear, and it is also possible to compare differences at the sign level between `ROW <https://asl-lex.org/visualization/?sign=row>`_ and `THEATER <https://asl-lex.org/visualization/?sign=theater>`_.

 .. _plane_entry: